 Why you'll love these blackberry oatmeal muffins

 *Dairy free.
-The recipe uses oil rather than butter.
-It's easy to use and keeps the muffins moist
+This dairy-free oat muffin recipe uses oil rather than butter.
+It's easy to use and keeps the muffins moist.

 *Low in added sugar.
-There's just a little honey in these muffins.
+There's just a little honey in these low sugar oat muffins.
 Blackberries and cinnamon add to the natural sweetness.
+Blackberries are also high in antioxidants and add a lovely colour to these healthy muffins.

 *Easy to make.
 Blackberry oatmeal muffins take just 10 minutes to make and 20 minutes to cook.
 They use everyday ingredients, and one bowl or food processor.
 They are also great for meal prep as they freeze well.